Click on the links below to find out more about this exciting new career supporting our nation's supply chain.

-Personnel from any specialty desiring to operate, support, upgrade, or maintain the wide array of supply chain technology are also excellent candidates.
+Personnel from any specialty desiring to operate, support, upgrade, or maintain the wide array of supply chain automation are also excellent candidates.

-Definition of a supply chain technician:a person who installs, operates, supports, upgrades, or maintains the software, hardware, automated equipment, and systems that support the supply chain.
+Definition of a supply chain technician: A person who installs, operates, supports, upgrades or maintains the automated material handling equipment and systems that support the supply chain.

 Many military veterans already have supply chain related technology skills.
 Listed below are some of the specialties that utilize many of the same technologies used in today's automated distribution centers.

 1. Army CMF 91 (Mechanical maintenance, especially MOS 91A, 91B, 91G, and 91L)